 With the aim to start his own business, Lotfi felt software gave him more opportunities to control his career and start his own business; especially when it came to uncertain living conditions.

-“If you want to build your own business and change something, you do not have control over that because it requires a lot of setting up, regulation, big capital, too many restrictions, and while in software by only having a laptop and a compiler you can already start making a difference,” he said.
+“If you want to build your own business in the field of electrical engineering and change something, you do not have control over that because it requires a lot of setting up, regulation, big capital, too many restrictions.
+However, in software, with having only a laptop and a compiler you can already start making a difference,” he said.

-He also managed to do software internships while in the States.
+He then managed to do software internships before working as a full-time software engineer while in the States.
 Thanks to his experiences, it opened more career opportunities once he moved back to Yemen.

-Before the war even started, Lotfi was trying to figure out what company he would like to pursue to help impact his community.
+Long before the war even started, Lotfi was trying to figure out what work he would like to pursue to help impact his community.
 Once he came back to Yemen, there came a series of ups and downs.

 “I can show you in my graduation book when they asked me what my life objectives were, I said to raise my family according to my principles and standards and take care of them.
-And the professional objective was to go back home and start my own software company and benefit my community,” he said.
+And the professional objective was to start my own software company and benefit my community,” he said.

 In the homeland

-“By the time I got back to Yemen, I had four to six years’ experience in software development.
-I started as an IT manager in Yemen with this company I wanted to partner up with,” he said.
+“By the time I got back to Yemen, I had four to around six years experience in software development.
+I started as an IT manager in Yemen with this company I wanted to partner up with to start a new business,” he said.

 “I was supposed to be the CTO.
-That was actually my agreement with the owner’s son, who was my friend.”
+That was actually the initial agreement.
+However, I ended up establishing the business and managing the company.”

 Unfortunately, Lotfi’s business never took off and he had to find other opportunities.

-“It didn’t work out, but I got many professional life and work experience.
+“It didn’t work out, but I got much professional life and work experience.
 I had worked with professional and hardworking people, then I moved on, into consulting for about a year,” he said.

-After a series of success and failures, Lotfi finally established his own company, only to reflect the whole purpose of why he wanted to establish a company.
+After a series of success and failures, Lotfi finally established his own consulting business, only to reflect the whole purpose of why he wanted to establish a company.